 ‘Charity begins at home’: studying the legal transplant of English welfare laws and ideologies in colonial Canada in the 18th and 19th centuries

-Forschungsprojekt
+Abgeschlossenes Forschungsprojekt

 Ideas about regulating the poor in England and Wales began in the 16th century, with the first legal regime of locally collected and administered funds appearing in the 1601 Act for the Relief of the Poor.
 The Act reflected the prevailing moral sensibilities of the time regarding the ‘deserving’ and the ‘undeserving’ poor, and welfare responsibility.
 The Poor Laws ensured that relief would only be granted to those with solidaristic ties to the local area and only when family and kin could not provide aid, adding a legal quality to the maxim ‘charity begins at home’.

-This project seeks to appraise the legal transfer of the English Poor Laws, and the ideologies underpinning them, to two Canadian provinces during the mid-18th and 19th centuries.
-Most Canadian jurisdictions witnessed a rejection of English Poor Laws, with Upper Canada even explicitly legislating against any transferral of the English Poor Law.
+This project appraised the legal transfer of the English Poor Laws, and the ideologies underpinning them, in two Canadian provinces during the mid-18th and 19th centuries.
+Most Canadian jurisdictions witnessed a rejection of English Poor Laws, with Upper Canada even explicitly legislating against any transferral of a Poor Law.
 However, in 18th-century Nova Scotia and New Brunswick, measures nearly identical to the Elizabethan Poor Laws were adopted.
-This unusual choice adoption provides grounds for interesting comparative research between the English and Canadian experiences of the Poor Law system of relief.
+This unusual choice provided ground for interesting comparative research between the English and Canadian experiences of the Poor Law system of relief.
+In particular, the project sought to understand how a predominant feature of the English system – the variability of its local implementation – worked outside the English parish system, and whether the application of the law was as diverse across Nova Scotia and New Brunswick.
+Second, the project questioned whether the rigour of welfare reform in 19th-century England, born from intense political and social disdain for the Elizabethan Poor Laws, was replicated in Nova Scotia and New Brunswick.
+Dissent and dissatisfaction with the poor law system by ratepayers was found in the legislative and court records of early Halifax, NS.
+An assessment of welfare reform in the Canadian localities provided insight into the development of the law in context, as well as the development of societal views about the poor and the role of government.